catarinaroman/cvl/README.md

-# Historical Compulsory Voting Laws
+# Compulsory Voting Laws -- Roman, C. PhD Dissertation Project

+## Historical Approach

 A repository containing an updated manuscript and the replication materials for my 2nd-year research paper on the introduction of compulsory voting laws.